africanproofs/apregister/README.md

 ## Standardised Flare Participant File.
-**A Standardized JSON file for Flare Validators and Providers**

-This is a proposed standard for Block Producer candidates to publish as the URL field of the `regproducer` action on the `eosio.system` contract.
+**A Standardized JSON file for Flare Validators and Providers to publish as their info URL field when calling the register action on the Flare Participant Register Contract.**

 ### THE PARTICIPANT DECIDES WHAT THEY PUBLISH.
 NO AUTHORITY.